Table of Contents

 If you are looking for a good-looking football with a more lightweight and softer feel then the Adidas Team Glider is a ball designed to feel weightless as you make contact.

-The ball has a beautiful feel and helps to support shooting and long-range passing.
 You will want to keep practicing with this ball because when you connect perfectly with the ball, it feels beautiful and glides through the air (hence the name ‘Glider’ for this particular product).

-When using this football in the past, it has been more for a fun game with friends, or when playing shooting games in practice sessions.
-Due to its price, having one in your kit-bag for a fun session is more applicable to this ball.
+When using this football in the past, it has been more for a fun game with friends, or when playing shooting games in PRACTICE sessions.

 Key Features